PoisotLab/ms_svd_imputation/manuscript.md

 the initial value with the SVD imputation is likely to generate predicted interactions that are strong candidates for empirical validation.

+**Acknowledgements:** This research was enabled in part by support provided by Calcul Québec (www.calculquebec.ca) and Compute Canada (www.computecanada.ca).
+TP and CC were funded by IVADO through the rapid response to COVID special initiative.

 # References